avabellaw/crystal-clear-opticians/readme.md

 * Assistant - Navbar and footer
 * Poppins - Body

-I used a colour theme based on the crystal image I used as the background for the nav, footer and sections of content.
-This was a mix of pinks
+I will use a colour theme based on the crystal image I will use as the background for the nav, footer and sections of content.
+This is a mix of pinks with purple for elements that need to stand out.
+I later used blue for an advert alert in the contact lenses section of Our Services.

 There will be a hero image on the homepage and a tagline.
 This simple layout doesn't overwhelm the user with information and is aesthetically pleasing.
 It also lets the user know the core principles and selling points of Crystal Clear Opticians.
 The crystal in the eye is an indirect way of clearly conveying a focus on the eyes.
 It is intended to stick in the back of the user's mind whenever they browse or think of the website.